The Austell Parks and Recreation Department is charged with maintaining its park facilities.

 Phone: (678) 564-0886

 The City Park system contains seven (7) recreational facilities and one (1) passive park (Berry Park).
-Three are community parks (Collar Park, Legion Park, and Louise Suggs Park), and four are neighborhood parks (Berry Park, George E. Beavers Park, Pine Street Park, and Stephens Park).
+Three are community parks (Collar Park, Legion Park, and Louise Suggs Park), and four are neighborhood parks (Berry Park, George E. Beavers Park, Pine Street Park, and Stephens Park) and our Community Garden.